letsblockit/letsblockit/data/filters/README.md

 ## YAML properties

-Let's start with the easy properties first: `title`, `blurb` (subtitle) and `tags` (a list) are self-explanatory, they are used in the filter list page, and at the top of the filter's page.
+Let's start with the easy properties first: `title` and `tags` (a list) are self-explanatory, they are used in the filter list and the filter view pages.

 Then comes the `params` list.
 It describes what parameters the filter accepts.
 Each entry must have: